 I have a straightforward technique for that: I work on every logo in black and white before integrating any colour.
 This way, you look at it and evaluate it by the shapes, so you’re not blinded by anything else.
 It makes it much more facile token that your logo will work well in shades of grey afterwards.

 7. Don’t Include Photos In Your Logo

 Well, this one goes along with the first tip.
 First, the photos are not vectors.
 Photos withal don’t scale, have no branding value and are hard to acclimate for any utilisation.

 8. Optically Canvass It Upside-Down

-This is a tip I got from my edifiers in graphic design school, optically canvassing your logo (or any printed design authentically) will get the designation out of the way and give you an incipient optically canvass the design’s balance and white spaces.
+A great tip I got from my Instructor in graphic design school, optically canvassing your logo (or any printed design authentically) will get the designation out of the way and give you an incipient optically canvass the design’s balance and white spaces.

 9. Don’t Ever Follow Trends

-It’s often hard to elude trends, especially if you’re ardent and love to visually examine inspiring logos on design sites.
+It’s often hard to elude trends, especially if you’re ardent and love visually examining inspiring logos on design sites.
 Your logo must work in the long run, so endeavour to evade the web 1.0 swoosh or the web 2.0 reflection.